urvisurti897/SEP_Assignment_Three/README.md

 - **Actionability:**
     - This task will ensure that using oversampling or under sampling techniques on the dataset.
 It is actionable by balancing dataset and monitor model's performance after enhancement.

+### 7: Creating split format to keep data balanced
+- **Priority:** High
+- **Assumptions:**
+    - The dataset contains different categories that requires equal presentation  in all subsets
+- **Validations:**
+    - Are the splits logical and uniform across different subsets such as training, testing or validation?
+- **Tasks:**
+    - Identify the most important categories that requires balanced representation across the datasets.
+    - Split the data into training, validation, and test sets while maintaining the balance.
+    - Test for distribution imbalances in subsets individually.
+- **Actionability:**
+    - This task will ensure that splitting data across subsets requires maintenance.
+It is actionable by ensuring no group is over- or under-represented in the final data split.